Project Managers use project baselines to measure how performance deviates from the original plan:

-- It is outlined as original scope, cost and schedule
+- Baselines outline original scope, cost and schedule

-- A project baseline must be completely defined and documented before the project execution and control activities can begin
+- Save a project baseline before project execution and control activities begin

 - Baselines can only be created by project managers or project schedulers on the project